 - Non-probability Sampling: Non-probability sampling is a technique where the sample is chosen on the basis of the researcher’s judgment, experience and knowledge and not on random selection.

 - Collection and Analysis of respondent feedback: Including the right survey questions and sending the online survey to the desired sample can lead to productive results only if the collected results are well-analyzed to make informed decisions for the organization.With online survey software such as QuestionPro, researchers can get analyzed data on a dashboard which keeps updating real-time as respondents take the online survey.
 The data presented on this dashboard is in the form charts and graphs for the ease of statistical analysis for market research.

 - Transparent reporting of survey responses: The research reports created using data obtained from online surveys should be shared with all the stakeholders of the organizations so that each member is aware of the data gathered from surveys.Every respondent should also understand that their inputs are being implemented by the organization – this way, they will trust the organization in being honest about providing feedback for improvement.

 An online survey can be an imperative tool to gather information from either customers or employees.

 Let’s take an example of customer satisfaction online survey:

 - It is very critical for a brand providing door-to-door food delivery service to be on top of customer satisfaction.
-They always need to evaluate customer feedback and the most effective method to collect customer satisfaction feedback is by conducting an online survey.
+They always need to evaluate customer feedback and the most effective method to collect customer satisfaction feedback is by conducting an online door-to-door survey.

 - After every delivery executive delivers food, the brand can either include a rating scale survey on their mobile application or the website.